chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     α[i] = α[l(α) - i + 1]

-In other words, a Word is its own inverse if and only if its Characters are inverted orders.
+In other words, a Word is its own Inverse exactly when its Characters are in inverted orders.

-In a similar fashion, as Theorems 2.3.3 and 2.3.4 demonstrate by way of syllogism, a Sentence in a Corpus is invertible if its Inverse belongs to the Corpus.
+In a similar fashion, as Theorems 2.3.3 and 2.3.4 demonstrate by way of syllogism, a Sentence in a Corpus is invertible if its Inverse belongs to the Corpus,

     ζ ∈ C:sub:`L` ↔ inv(ζ) ∈ C:sub:`L`

-Theorem 2.3.8 "propagates" the Character-level symmetries up through the Words in the Sentence, by stating the Words in an invertible Sentence must be inverted Words of the Sentence in reversed order,
+Theorem 2.3.8 *"propagates"* the Character-level symmetries up through the Words in the Sentence, by stating the Words in an invertible Sentence must be inverted Words of the Sentence in reversed order,

     inv(ζ){i} = inv(ζ{Λ(ζ) - i + 1})